The mansion’s owner said they couldn’t get married at his $5.6 million estate. The couple tried anyway.

 Wilson had invited guests to celebrate his union with Shenita Jones at “our dream home and estate,” their wedding website said.
 Problem was, he didn’t actually own the mansion.

 The home belongs to Finkel, whose late father made his fortune as an early franchisee of IHOP restaurants.
 It has nine bedrooms, 15 bathrooms, a movie theater, grand ballroom and a two-lane bowling alley on the western edges of Southwest Ranches, a town of 9,000 in Broward County that attracts professional athletes and wealthy entrepreneurs, Breitkreuz said.
-The grounds include lush foliage, ponds, gardens, a tennis court, resort-style pool and rowing lanes.
+The grounds include lush foliage, ponds, gardens, a tennis court and a resort-style pool.

 Finkel put the property on the market two years ago.
 It’s listed at over $5.6 million.